pallets/flask/docs/patterns/packages.rst

 While this is fine for small applications, for larger applications it's a good idea to use a package instead of a module.
-The :ref:`tutorial <tutorial>` is structured to use the package pattern, see the :gh:`example code <examples/tutorial>`.
+The :doc:`/tutorial/index` is structured to use the package pattern, see the :gh:`example code <examples/tutorial>`.

 Simple Packages